Moving to France

 French cuisine is, of course, famous the world over and home cooking remains a national pastime, despite the frequent patronage of local restaurants.
 Next to food, as natural an inclusion with every meal as cutlery, is wine.
 The French pay far more attention to selection than most of us are accustomed to, and wouldn’t dream of uncorking anything at the dinner table without first knowing what it’s going to be served with.

-Here, we've given you just a taste of the kind of lifestyle differences you'll need to be prepared for on your move to France.
-For a more in-depth look at these and countless others, see our French lifestyle articles.
+Here, we’ve given you just a taste of the kind of lifestyle differences you’ll need to be prepared for on your move to France.
+For a more in-depth look at these and countless others like moving to France with children, see our French lifestyle articles.

 The global banking crisis of 2008 affected the French property market profoundly, sending the sector into freefall.
 Property prices had already been declining in France for several years.
 So, although values weren’t hit as badly as in Spain and some other European countries, the downward spiral continued.